neo4j-devtools/relate/CONTRIBUTING.md

 ## Signing the CLA

-Please sign our Contributor License Agreement (CLA) before sending pull requests.
+Please sign our [Contributor License Agreement (CLA)](https://neo4j.com/developer/cla/) before sending pull requests.
 For any code changes to be accepted, the CLA must be signed.
 It's a quick process, we promise!

-* For individuals, we have a [simple click-through form][individual-cla].
-* For corporations, we'll need you to
-  [print, sign and one of scan+email, fax or mail the form][corporate-cla].

 <hr>